Khao kan chin: Etymology

 In Northern Thailand, the word kan means 'squeeze' and chin means 'meat'.
-It is believed to be an origin of a dish name according to the cooking method.
+It is believed to be the origin of a dish name according to the cooking method.

 History

-Khao kan chin was originally a dish from Tai Yai ethnic before widespread to Lanna Kingdom or the Northern Thailand of Thailand.
-It is sometimes called khao ngiao because in ancient time, Lanna ethnic used to call them "Ngiao" which implied to racism, in terms of insincere and tricky people.
-Therefore, Tai Yai cultures in the Northern Thailand of Thailand compose of the word ngiao in the end of their names.
-Tai Yai was the only ethnic that consumed rice, apart from other ethnics who preferred sticky rice for the main course.
-This has made Khao kan chin become one of hardly found Lanna dishes that made with rice.
+Khao kan chin was originally a dish from the Tai Yai ethnic group before spreading to the Lanna Kingdom or Northern Thailand.
+It is sometimes called khao ngiao because, in ancient times, Lanna ethnic people used to call them "Ngiao", which implied racism in terms of insincere and tricky people.
+Therefore, Tai Yai cultures in northern Thailand of Thailand use the word "ngiao" at the end of their names.
+Tai Yai was the only ethnic group that consumed rice, apart from other ethnic groups who preferred sticky rice for the main course.
+This has made Khao Kan Chin one of the few Lanna dishes that is made with rice.

 Preparation

 Squeezing the pork with lemongrass leaves can improve the smell before mixing it with rice, minced pork, then adding salt and sugar.
 Now the puddling rice is ready to be steamed, putting the rice on prepared banana leaves, folding both ends to the middle tightly, and steaming it for half an hour.